Raymond Davis Jr.

 Died: 31 May 2006, Blue Point, NY, USA

 Affiliation at the time of the award: University of Pennsylvania, Philadelphia, PA, USA

 Prize motivation: "for pioneering contributions to astrophysics, in particular for the detection of cosmic neutrinos"

 Prize share: 1/4

-In certain nuclear reactions, e.g. the fusion reaction when four protons are combined to form a helium nucleus, elusive particles called neutrinos are created.
-Raymond Davies wanted to detect neutrinos from space in order to confirm that fusion reactions were the source of the energy from the sun.
-Starting in the 1960s, he placed a large tank containing a liquid rich in chlorine deep down in a gold mine.
-In rare cases a neutrino could interact with a chlorine atom creating a radioactive argon atom.
-By counting the argon atoms, neutrinos from space could be detected.
+In certain nuclear reactions (such as when protons combine to form helium nuclei) elusive particles called neutrinos are created.
+Raymond Davies wanted to detect neutrinos in radiation from space to confirm the theory that this kind of nuclear reaction is the source of the sun's energy.
+Beginning in the 1960s, he placed a large tank containing a chlorine-rich liquid inside a mine.
+In rare cases, a neutrino interacted with a chlorine atom to form an argon atom.
+By counting these argon atoms, neutrinos from space could be detected.